Will search engines find my SmugMug site?

 Google isn't impressed with repeating words in your URL or page title.

-Google cannot see Unlisted (Anyone with the Link) and password-protected galleries.
+Google cannot see Unlisted (Anyone with the Link) or password-protected galleries.

 Check your Site Visibility settings in the Search area of the Discovery tab of your Account Settings.
 Make sure both "Google Search Visibility" and "SmugMug Search Visibility" are set to "Yes."